12 December 2025

 Chart: Pairing solar with a 4-hour system could lift revenues by around 85%.

-The flatter, less volatile profile reduces merchant risk and is easier to underwrite.
+The flatter, less volatile profile reduces merchant risk.
 Hybrid solar-storage projects can secure flexible power purchase agreements (PPAs) at materially higher leverage than standalone solar, turning otherwise unbankable projects into financeable assets.

-8. Behind-the-meter: batteries bypass grid queues for data centres
+8. Behind-the-meter batteries bypass grid queues and reshape demand

 Data centres are the fastest-growing application.
 AI is driving explosive demand, but grids can't connect new load fast enough.
 In Texas, ERCOT forecasts 35 GW of new data centre demand by 2035.
 State legislation requires large loads over 75 MW to self-supply their power.